Goodgolden/bios7721_joint_model/README.md

 * age: patient age at time of surgery

-Time log for overall lectures/
+Time log for overall lectures\

 20210129 00_homework1 added\